 The initial documentation of music therapy in Washington State begins with a Seattle Times newspaper article, “Fun, games part of children’s therapy,” published on September 25, 1977.
-It focused on the work of music therapist, Jennarose Rantz (see image below), at Children’s Orthopedic (now Seattle Children’s).
+It focused on the work of music therapist, Jennarose Rantz (see image to the right), at Children’s Orthopedic (now Seattle Children’s).

 Over the next 20 years, music therapy developed in Washington State more slowly than its counterparts in the Midwest and East Coast.
 However, it grew steadily.
 In 1989, the Washington Music Therapy Association held a conference in Seattle, and again, in 1991.
 Regionally, the University of Washington hosted the Western Region American Music Therapy Association Conference in 1995.